 Within three months of implementing seller tiering, the Flipkart marketplace saw a 40% increase in ‘Gold’ sellers.
 Gold sellers received added benefits that included, but were not limited to, priority seller support called ‘Flipkart CareTouch.’

-The entry of private labels
+The entry of private brands

-Flipkart launched its private label, Flipkart SmartBuy, offering a selection of quality products at affordable prices.
+Flipkart launched its private brand, Flipkart SmartBuy, offering a selection of quality products at affordable prices.
 Flipkart worked hand-in-hand with the sellers to finalize the product quality and specifications.
 There were stringent checks to ensure adherence to these metrics.

 All of the above innovation practices materialized into successful seller and customer experiences, paving the way to marketplace domination for Flipkart’s sellers.
 Innovation is hard-wired into Flipkart’s DNA.
 While the idea of an online marketplace was not in itself a new one, making it a viable reality required a lot more than setting up the framework and infrastructure for it.
 By enfolding the interests of sellers and customers within each innovative step and process, Flipkart built what is arguably one of the most vibrant online marketplaces in the world.
 This is but just another step in a journey of firsts.